 Startups, as a way to answer the need for an all-inclusive healthcare plan, have started cutting their working capital budget slim by partnering with multiple vendors across different physical and mental healthcare segments.
 This is leaving them with not just low working capital but also a limited budget for innovation.
 However, there’s a solution to this nation-wide problem – partnering with a startup-focused employee healthcare firm.

-At Onsurity we understand the importance of comprehensive, all-inclusive healthcare for employees and at the same time, we understand the financial limitations of a startup or SME employer.
+At Onsurity we understand the importance of mandatory employee insurance in India along with comprehensive, all-inclusive healthcare for employees and at the same time, we understand the financial limitations of a startup or SME employer.
 Keeping both aspects as a priority, we have made several monthly subscription-based membership plans engineered to fit the individual business needs with some common elements.
 Don’t believe us?
 Believe Ankur Warikoo

 - Membership plans with monthly-payment models